-Since that convo, Dia’s has completed more than one certification, including envious and exotic practices from Bali to New York City, taught in multiple cities including the recently sold out Trap Soul Yoga event with the Villj in Montreal.
+Since that convo, Dia’s has completed more than one certification, including envious and exotic practices from Bali to New York City She’s taught in multiple cities, including the recently sold out Trap Soul Yoga event with the Villj in Montreal.
 Dia is living out her dreams by awakening the awareness of every yoga novice she meets.

 So that “flava” that was missing?
 It was Hip Hop.
 Not the Busta Rhymes, Biggie and Tupac genre but the newer, slower even tempo’d beats and mellow hooks of trap soul.
 And it works.
 The perfect soundtrack to the 1 on 1 meeting you’re going to have with yourself.
-At the first class I took, my body had a whole lot to say and I had no choice but to listen.
+During my first class, my body had a whole lot to say and I had no choice but to listen.
 What yoga does is simple but it’s not easy.
 It turns your focus inward, away from the world and allows your soul and body to speak to you through movement.
 Yeah I didn’t believe it either until I tried it.
 That’s why my body reacted the way it did, I wasn’t listening.
 I was too engaged in the world outside of myself.
 You can’t take care of yourself if you don’t pay attention to what your body is saying.
 Lesson learned: A queen’s needs come before her queendom.
-I have to come first.
+I come first.

 WHAT YOGA HAS TAUGHT ME?